 Obviously governments would be much smaller if they had to rely on voluntary funding from their citizens.
 The only functions of government that would survive, if any, would be those that citizens considered so essential that they would voluntarily support them with their money.
 In short, without the ability to extort and coerce payment, governments would essentially evolve into businesses that would need to compete with other businesses to provide the best possible service for their customers.
 Unfortunately extortion and the initiation of force are the standard modus operandi of all national governments and nearly every government at any level globally, with the exception of a few local organizations and communities that operate through consensus and\or voluntarism.

 In contrast to government, which is merely a general system of rules and institutions for establishing order within a society by any number of means, peaceful or otherwise, the State is an institution that specifically seeks to legitimize the use of aggression and violence in order to rule the people of a particular geographic region.
-It deceptively attempts to legitimize its use of force through a variety of methods, from myths such as “divine rule” and “manifest destiny” to more recent tactics such as propaganda and elections.
-These practices, among others, are outlined in Rothbard’s masterful short work, The Anatomy of the State.
+It deceptively attempts to legitimize its use of force through a variety of methods, from promoting myths such as “divine rule” and “manifest destiny” to more recent tactics such as propaganda, control of the media, and government run education systems.
+Perhaps the most insidious of these ploys is the claim, in "representative" democracies, that "we are the government".
+These deceitful practices, among others, are outlined in Rothbard’s masterful short work The Anatomy of the State.